Quad4-Software/Micron-Parser-Go/README.md

 # micron-parser-go

-Micron parser and HTML renderer for Go and WebAssembly, based on [micron-parser-js](https://github.com/RFnexus/micron-parser-js).
+Blazingly fast Micron parser and HTML renderer for Go and WebAssembly, based on [micron-parser-js](https://github.com/RFnexus/micron-parser-js).

+For Go (library) or web based (WASM) applications.

 ## Requirements